As your City Councillor, Kristyn will continue to:

-Kristyn has also supported the designation of Toronto Island as an official bird sanctuary, the diversion of zoo waste to renewable energy production, and has called on the Province to improve fill remediation standards for debris and materials excavated at development sites in Toronto.
+Kristyn has also supported the expansion of accessible public park spaces along the Don Valley, the diversion of zoo waste to renewable energy production, and has called on the Province to improve fill remediation standards for debris and materials excavated at development sites in Toronto.

 As City Councillor, Kristyn has fought for the investment of more than $40 million back into public parks downtown to enhance and revitalize neighbourhood green spaces.
 Toronto’s ravine infrastructure is a defining feature of the City, but is some of the most under-utilized green space available to residents.
 Kristyn initiated new ravine access infrastructure projects to open up the Vale of Avoca for increased public use and has worked with Evergreen to promote the Lower Don Valley into a super-park worthy of international attention.
 Kristyn led the revisioning work for the mouth of the Portlands through the Expo 2025 initiative.

-Kristyn has been a municipal leader in the installation of new bioswale technologies and tree trenches on Toronto’s streets.
-Working with local communities, she has transformed much of Bay Street into a greener and more pedestrian-friendly area, with even more to come.
+Kristyn has been a municipal leader and worked in partnership with the community to use bioswale technologies and helped approve tree trenches on Toronto’s streets.
+Working with local residents, she helped transform much of Bay Street into a greener and more pedestrian-friendly area, with even more to come.